Banat Swabians: Romania

 The Kingdom of Romania, formerly Nazi Germany's ally, joined the Allies on 23 August 1944.
 Overnight, all Banat Swabians in Romania became regarded as potential enemies of the state.
 The approach of the Red Army caused a flood of refugees to flee to the safety of Hitler's Germany.

 By January 1945, Romania was completely under Soviet control.
-Early in 1945, under Stalin's orders, many Banat Swabians were expelled or deported to forced labor camps in the Soviet Union, where thousands of them died.
+Early in 1945, under Stalin's orders, many Banat Swabians were expelled or deported to forced labor camps in the Soviet Union.
+Historian Alfred de Zayas estimates that a total of roughly 2 million people perished.
 Those who remained had their land confiscated and lost ownership of their homes (partially returned during the 1950s), while those who fled also lost their citizenship.
 In 1951 more than a thousand Banat Swabians were displaced to the Bărăgan Steppe of southeast Romania, where they founded new villages.
 Almost all were finally allowed to return home in 1956, but some were kept interned by force until 1963.

-Some Swabian families from both Romanian and Yugoslavian Banat managed to flee to Germany in the immediate postwar years.
+Some Swabian families from both Romanian and Yugoslavian Banat managed to flee to Germany and Austria as the Eastern Front closed in, as well as in the immediate postwar years.
+Many were resettled in the United States with the help of the American Aid Society.
 Others were helped by French Prime Minister Robert Schuman to settle in France as Français du Banat.

 In the 1960s, however, the political atmosphere relaxed.
 The policy of disfranchising and dispossessing alleged Nazi collaborators within the German-speaking minority ended.
 Banat Swabians were extended the full rights of Romanian citizenship.
 Nevertheless, many Banat Swabians chose to use the looser conditions to emigrate to Germany, since they no longer trusted Romania's communist government's promises.
 The Transylvanian Saxons, who had lived in the region since the Middle Ages, made a similar decision.
 Even though the Swabian families of the Danube and Banat Swabians had lived there for ten generations or more, and their cultures had developed quite differently from Germany's, they no longer felt safe.